myriamlmiii/topological-sort-research/README.md

 # Topological Sort Research Project – Improved Edition

-This repository contains an enhanced version of the topological sort research assignment originally provided by the user.
-It models citation relationships between ten real academic papers on nanotechnology in sustainable agriculture and implements three topological sorting algorithms—Kahn’s algorithm, a depth‑first search based sort, and a breadth‑first search (BFS) variant with level tracking.
+In this asisgnement we have implemented the topological sort research assignment originally provided by the user.
+It models citation relationships between ten real academic papers on nanotechnology in sustainable agriculture and implements three topological sorting algorithms Kahn’s algorithm, a depth‑first search based sort, and a breadth‑first search (BFS) variant with level tracking.
 In addition to the core functionality, this improved edition includes a clear reading schedule (from foundational to